 I was raised Mormon.
 My father was raised Mormon.
 His family had been pioneers that came over from Ireland and made the trek to Utah.
-My mother converted not long after she met my dad.
+My mother was raised pseudo Baptist before converting to Mormon not long after she met my dad.

 For myself, I didn’t really care about most of this stuff.
 I think I’m not a “why are we here” questioning kind of person.
 Maybe because I grew up thinking I already knew the answers.
 Maybe it’s just the way I was born.